hameed0380/hameed0380/README.md

-# Hi there!
-I’m Hameed👋
+<h1 align="center">Hello!
+I'm Hameed 👋</h1>

-🎓 Recent Computer Science graduate from the UK with a specialization in Artificial Intelligence.
-Passionate about leveraging      technology to solve real-world problems. <br>
+🎓 Recent Computer Science graduate with a specialization in Artificial Intelligence.
+I am enthusiastic about harnessing technology to tackle real-world challenges. <br>
-👨‍💻 Explore my diverse portfolio, ranging from university code repositories to contributions to the open-source community.
+👨‍💻 Explore some of my projects ranging from data pipelines to exploratory data analysis.

-#### About Me
+### About Me

-- I hold a Masters degree in Computer Science with a focused expertise in Artificial Intelligence.
+- A Computer Science Master's graduate with a keen focus on Artificial Intelligence.
-- I'm interested in machine learning, software development, and all things Data and AI.
+- Passionate about machine learning, software development, and the entire spectrum of Data and AI.
-- Currently immersed in a data engineering pipeline project, turning raw data into actionable insights.
+- Currently working on a data engineering pipeline project, transforming raw data into actionable insights.

-#### Skills
+### Skills

 - **Languages:** Python, SQL, R
 - **Data Analytics and Visualization:** Python (Pandas, Matplotlib, sci-kit-learn), SQL, Power BI, Tableau